-Generally speaking, a merchant or sponsoring entity of a enabled marketing application (survey) may utilize this tracking information to determine, for example, usage patterns of users or to target promotions to users having a link and a droplet corresponding to the droplet-enabled application (such as a droplet-enabled shopping application having a particular item of inventory) resident on its computer for a predetermined period of time.
+Generally speaking, a merchant or sponsoring entity of a droplet-enabled application or website providing a droplet-enabled marketing application (survey) may utilize this tracking information to determine, for example, usage patterns of users or to target promotions to users having a link and a droplet corresponding to the droplet-enabled application (such as a droplet-enabled shopping application having a particular item of inventory) resident on its computer for a predetermined period of time.
 The targeted promotion may, for example, offer a discounted price to move the client toward a decision to purchase the item of inventory.

-Preferably, the tracking information provided to merchants or sponsoring entities is anonymous (e.g., does not address).
+Preferably, the tracking information provided to merchants or sponsoring entities is anonymous (e.g., does not specifically identify a particular user by name or machine address).
 Moreover, the tracking information may be provided in a real-time manner by utilizing the communication protocol and message format discussed above.